shopware/shopware/adr/2020-07-02-control-clone-behavior.md

 We need a solution where the developer can define if an association should be skipped or considered if the entity will be cloned.

 ## Decision
 The current clone behavior is controlled by the `Shopware\Core\Framework\DataAbstractionLayer\Field\Flag\CascadeDelete` flag.
-All associations which are marked with this flagged are considered in the clone process.
+All associations which are marked with this flag are considered in the clone process.
 We will add an optional parameter to the flag constructor to disable this behavior.

 I already added this flag to the following associations: